The vehicle rescheduling problem

-The capacitated vehicle routing problem is to find a routing schedule describing the order in which geographically dispersed customers are visited to satisfy demand by supplying goods stored at the depot, such that the traveling costs are minimized.
-In many practical applications, a long term routing schedule has to be made for operational purposes, often based on average demand estimates.
-When demand substantially differs, constructing a new schedule is beneficial.
-The vehicle rescheduling problem is to find a new schedule that not only minimizes the total traveling costs but also minimizes the costs of deviating from the original schedule.
-In this paper two mathematical programming formulations of the rescheduling problem are presented as well as two heuristic methods, a two-phase heuristic and a modified savings heuristic.
-Computational and analytical results show that for sufficiently high deviation costs, the two-phase heuristic generates a schedule that is on average close to optimal or even guaranteed optimal, for all considered problem instances.
-The modified savings heuristic generates schedules of constant quality, however the two-phase heuristic produces schedules that are on average closer to the optimum.
+The capacitated vehicle routing problem (CVRP) is the problem of finding a routing schedule to satisfy demand by supplying goods stored at the depot, such that the traveling costs are minimized.
+For operational purposes, in many practical applications a long term routing schedule is made, often based on average demand.
+When demand substantially differs from the average, constructing a new schedule is beneficial.
+The vehicle rescheduling problem (VRSP) is the problem of finding a new schedule that not only minimizes the total traveling costs but also minimizes the costs of deviating from the original schedule.
+In this paper a mathematical programming formulation of the rescheduling problem is presented as well as a heuristic solution method referred to as the two-phase heuristic.
+We provide sufficiency conditions for which it produces the optimal solution.
+Finally, we perform computational experiments to study the performance of the two-phase heuristic.